PROJECT: Strengthening climate change knowledge architecture in Nepal

 This project was designed to strengthen the ability of the Nepal Change Knowledge Management Centre (NCCKMC) to perform knowledge services functions and reach policy-makers, students and researchers, as well as community-based organisations and NGOs that are at the frontline of delivering adaptation projects.
 The Centre served as a platform for coordinating and facilitating the regular generation, management, exchange, and dissemination of climate-related knowledge and capacity-building services to the climate change community of practice in Nepal.

 CDKN brought on board an external consultant to drive the external monitoring and evaluation of this project.
 His role ensured the following:

-2. Mentor the climate change researchers who received grants through CDKN support around learning and knowledge sharing.
+- The climate change researchers who received grants through CDKN were provided with support and mentoring around learning and knowledge sharing.

 CDKN funding: £90,000

 Project Manager: Kashmala Kakakhel